4 Safer Alternatives to Sleep Medication for Seniors

 - Look into the services of a professional sleep therapist for cognitive behavioral therapy

-As the top provider of senior home care in Walnut Creek and the surrounding area, the aging care experts at Hired Hands Homecare can help older adults maintain better sleeping habits with a variety of home care services: ensuring seniors stay active and engaged during the daytime, preparing healthy, nutritious meals, offering transportation to enjoyable outings, and much more.
+As the top provider of senior care in Novato and the surrounding area, the aging care experts at Hired Hands Homecare can help older adults maintain better sleeping habits with a variety of home care services: ensuring seniors stay active and engaged during the daytime, preparing healthy, nutritious meals, offering transportation to enjoyable outings, and much more.
 Contact us online or call us at (866) 940-4343 to learn more